-EDF Opening Comments (Workshop Report, November 2, 2020) at 14.
+&lt;sup>81 EDF Opening Comments (Workshop Report, November 2, 2020) at 14.

-plants, an increase in gas exports to Mexico, and/or the expansion of liquified natural gas facilities.
+capacity being sold to markets upstream of California such as increasing gas exports to Mexico.
+The Commission recognizes reliability problems can also come about by other Western states upstream of California building new gasfired electric generation plants, an increase in gas exports to Mexico and/or the expansion of liquified natural gas facilities.